 - The shirataki for this recipe are measured drained.
 Water amounts vary by package.
 About 10% to 20% may be water weight.

-- Don’t overcook the veggies; they should still be crisp.
+Oh No: Don’t overcook the veggies.
+They should still be crisp.

-- Mirin is sweetened rice cooking wine.
+M is for Mirin: Japanese sweetened rice cooking wine is called mirin.
 Some supermarkets sell it.

-- Shichimi togarashi is a popular Japanese spice blend.
-It is sold in some supermarkets, usually in the sushi section.
-The blend includes chilies, orange peel, sesame seeds, pepper, seaweed and ginger.
+S is for Shichimi Togarashi: This popular Japanese chili seasoning is sold in some supermarkets, usually in the sushi section.
+The spice blend includes chilies, orange peel, sesame seeds, pepper, seaweed and ginger.